MatthewCash/libforza/README.md

 ## OS Support

-Only compatible with Linux
+Only compatible with Linux, WSL can be used on Windows, set Forza Data Out IP Address to WSL IP Address found with `ip a`

-WSL can be used on Windows, set Forza Data Out IP Address to WSL IP Address found with `ip a`
+Tested on Ubuntu 20.04 with GCC 9 and NixOS with GCC 10

 ## Installation